cohure/CHR2021-website/content/cfp.md

 ### Anonymity period

 The anonymity period runs until the notification of acceptance (3.09).
 Preprints can be published after this date.

+### Questions?

+Contact the organizers: [info@computational-humanities-research.org](mailto:info@computational-humanities-research.org) or drop us a line on the [discourse forum](https://discourse.computational-humanities-research.org).